 I gave it a shot, raising my hands at address to the impact position.
 I took a swing.

 It felt incredible.
 Something remarkable had happened.
 I drove to my apartment feeling relieved, hopeful, and ecstatic.
 I was certain that I had experienced a breakthrough.
 I was so excited about heading to the range the next morning that I didn’t sleep well.

-The lines matched exactly.
-This was proof positive that Moe swung on a single-plane–on the same plane at address and at impact.
+The lines matched correctly.
+This was proof positive that Moe swung on a single-plane–on the same plane at address and impact.
 I had never seen anyone do this.
 Matthew said many respected golf people believed Moe was the best ball-striker in the world.
 Weeks later, I discovered a dusty video of Moe’s swing in Hank’s files.

 His swing contradicted all conventional golf instruction starting with the address position.
 What I saw in Moe Norman was simplicity.
 Moe’s autistic tendencies most likely helped him discover an easier way.

 Ostracized by my coaches at Hank’s ranch, I was also working at a City Pointe Golf Center, a driving range just north of Dallas.
 Jack Kuykendall, a self-styled golf scientist with the nerve of a carnival barker, showed up at City Pointe and conducted a demonstration for a handful of customers.
 I listened in and determined Kuykendall was selling clubs based on an instruction methodology he called Natural Golf.

 About 5-foot-8 and athletically trim, Kuykendall spoke enthusiastically about physics and kinesiology, most of which went over the head of his audience.
 But some of his theories about the “single-axis swing” seemed to explain elements of Moe’s swing.
 Kuykendall was not a professional golfer, but his belief that science could make golf easier was compelling.